deepset-ai/haystack-home/content/blog/build-complex-pipelines-with-multiplexer/index.md

 tags: ["Haystack 2.0", "Pipelines", "RAG"]
 ---

-Building Haystack Pipelines is not always easy and fun.
-When Pipelines start including several components, branches, loops and so on, connecting everything together if often a complex task.
-Sometimes it even looks impossible without writing your own components!
+In Haystack 2.0, Pipelines are quite customizable and flexible.
+However, due to their customizable nature, when Pipelines start including several components, branches, loops and so on, connecting everything together often becomes a complex task.
+Sometimes, it even looks impossible without writing your own components!

 In this blog post we will explore a small component that often flies under the radar of even expert Haystack 2.0 users, a component that can help a lot building complex pipelines without wrappers and custom components.
 This component is the [`Multiplexer`](https://docs.haystack.deepset.ai/v2.0/docs/multiplexer).